Vafeas/College-Link-Final-Project/README.md

 ii. gender = female

 Task 2:
-A second "GET" http call to the genderize Api with the names peter and maria as parameters where via postman test to authenticate the following:
+A second "GET" http call to the genderize Api with the names peter and maria as parameters where via postman test that will authenticate the following:

 a) Step1: Certify that the response from this call is code = 200 or 'OK'.